 You don’t even need to be there!
 Dogs will happily play tug-of-war with each other.

 Or, play with themselves, yanking the washing off your line…

 If your dog loves to play tug-of-war, then a tug toy is a great way to encourage this playful behavior.
 It’s another game you can play with your dog when he tires of fetch.

 Some owners even train their dog to use “tugging” as a reward instead of treats!

-At the end of the day, whether you chose one of our recommend tug toys or go hunting for something else, you want to choose a tug toy that is safe for both you and your dog.
+At the end of the day, whether you choose one of our recommended tug toys or go hunting for something else, you want to choose a tug toy that is safe for both you and your dog.